Our PhD programme has a single intake in October, with up to 18 places available in October 2023.

 Complete your application for admission to the university, available here.

-This is the form to apply for a place at Cardiff University, using a system called SIMs; we need this to process your application and hopefully make you an offer if you are successful at interview.
-For this stage of the application, use the ‘apply box’.
-Select ‘Master of Science’, ‘Full time’ and your preferred start date (October 2023).
-Although you are applying for a four-year PhD studentship, the initial course code in SIMs is for the one-year Masters programme – but once you click ‘Apply Now’ the application will confirm that you are applying for the CDT Compound Semiconductor Physics (PhD Progression 1+3) to start in September 2023 in the School of Physics and Astronomy, because this is the ‘home’ School for the CDT Programme, even if you wish to follow the Electronics MSc route.
+This is the form to apply for a place at Cardiff University, using an online system called SIMs; we need this to process your application and, hopefully, make you an offer if you are successful at interview.
+For this stage of the application, use the ‘apply box’ on the right hand side of the web page.
+Select ‘Doctor of philosophy’, ‘Full time’ and your preferred start date (October of the following academic year).
+Once you click ‘Apply Now’ the application form will confirm that you are applying for the CDT Compound Semiconductor Physics and Engineering (PhD Progression 1+3).
 Please note the guidance below before you begin the application process.

-A research proposal is not required for this PhD Programme.
+A research proposal is not required for this PhD Programme as you will choose your PhD project during your MSc year.
 Instead, please state that you are applying for the CDT PhD in Compound Semiconductor Manufacturing and your preferred MSc route: Physics or Electronics – depending on which fits your interests and your qualifications.

-- A copy of the online application form you downloaded at Part 1 above OR a personal statement telling us your reasons for wanting to study Compound Semiconductor Manufacturing as a 4-year PhD programme and why you are suitable for the CDT (approximately 500 words) and a CV detailing your education and relevant work experience – remember these will not be used as shortlisting tools but they will stay with your university records.
+- A copy of the online application form you downloaded at Part 1 above OR a CV detailing your education and relevant work experience – remember these will not be used as shortlisting tools but they will stay with your university records.

-- two recent references* dated within the last six months, that address your capability for PhD study, at least one of which should be an academic referee.
-Please note: it is the applicant’s responsibility to request and send references direct to us and upload references* to their application.
+- two recent references* dated within the last six months**, that address your capability for PhD study, at least one of which should be an academic referee.
+Please note: it is the applicant’s responsibility to request references and upload them* to their application.
 If your referees would prefer to send their references directly to us, please ask them to email semiconductors-cdt@cardiff.ac.uk.

 Interviews

 Interviews are required.
-These may be in person or virtual, depending on your location and the current COVID-19 situation.
-We will pay reasonable expenses for attendance at interview if they are in person.
+These are usually conducted virtually over Zoom, but you are welcome to visit us at any time to see the facilities and meet current students.
+We will pay reasonable expenses for attendance at interviews if they are in person.
 Details will be provided in your invitation.
-The interview will be with a panel of academics in the CS field, and last about 30 minutes.
-They will ask questions about your experience, motivation for doing a PhD and technical knowledge of Compound Semiconductors.
+The interview will be with a panel of academics in the CS field, and lasts about 30-40 minutes.
+The panel will ask questions about your experience, motivation for doing a PhD and technical knowledge of Compound Semiconductors.
 There is no presentation element to the interview.

 References